naqvijafar91/universalcopydesktopclient/README.md

 2-**[Android Application](https://github.com/naqvijafar91/universalcopyandroidclient)**
 3-**[Server](https://github.com/naqvijafar91/unviersalcopyserver)**

+Get the compiled Android and Desktop Client here [Universal Copy Paste Beta 0.01](https://dl.dropboxusercontent.com/u/46536450/UniversalcopyclientsBuild0.01.zip), To run these executables you will need to create your Account on the live server by following the registration steps on this page [Server](https://github.com/naqvijafar91/unviersalcopyserver)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.